OverviewCovid-19 - Course Impact Statement

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake.

-To apply for this module, please download an application pack.
+To apply for this module, please download a V300 NMP application form.
 In addition to completing the application pack, please complete the University online module application form and attach the completed application pack in the document upload section of this online form.

-For details on how to apply for funding for this module, please visit www.edgehill.ac.uk/health/cpd-apply-nw/.
+For details on how to apply for funding for this module, please visit the Fees & Finance page.

 If you have any other queries about studying with us, please see the FAQ page.